NIFK14036U The Food Industry: Structure and Economics

 International food business

 Models and methods in international food business

-Visits to agri-food companies and guest speakers form agri-food business institutions are major parts of the course.
+Visits to agro and food companies and guest speakers from agro and food business institutions are major parts of the course.

 The main object of the course is to provide the student with

-market analyses related to the agri-food industry and actual
+market conditions related to the agri-food industry and actual

 knowledge of the sector.